syncfusion-content/wpf-docs/wpf/Ribbon/RibbonMenuItem.md

 {% endtabs %}

-Create instance of RibbonMenuItem and add it to RibbonBar Items.
+Create instance of RibbonMenuItem and add it to RibbonBar through code behind.

 {% tabs %}